Requests and Responses

 header toapplication/json, text/javascript, */*; q=0.01

-data (object) – is any JSON serializable object that needs to be JSON encoded and assigned to body. if
+data (object) – is any JSON serializable object that needs to be JSON encoded and assigned to body.
+If the

-argument is provided this parameter will be ignored. ifRequest.body
+argument is provided this parameter will be ignored.
+If thebody

 will be set to'POST'